Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Lower Bounds

 Claim \ref{clm:gamma} shows that the expected runtime for \emph{RPS} is at most $O((k+l) m n \epsilon^{-2} \log n)$.
-As a consequence, given that $OPT_L \le n$, the expected runtime of \emph{Greedy} is always more than the expected runtime of \emph{RPS}.
-In practice, we observe that for typical social networks $OPT_L \ll n$ and $\frac{1}{1 - \gamma} \ll n+1$ resulting in superior scalability of \emph{RPS} compared to \emph{Greedy}.
+As a consequence, given that $OPT_L \le n$, the expected runtime of \emph{MCGreedy} is always more than the expected runtime of \emph{RPS}.
+In practice, we observe that for typical social networks $OPT_L \ll n$ and $\frac{1}{1 - \gamma} \ll n+1$ resulting in superior scalability of \emph{RPS} compared to \emph{MCGreedy}.
 Table~\ref{tbl:gamma} confirms that $\frac{1}{1 - \gamma} \ll n+1$ on our small datasets.

-\textbf{A Lower Bound for EIL.} In the theorem below, we provide a lower bound on the time it takes for any algorithm to compute a $\beta$-approximation for the EIL problem given uniform node sampling and an adjacency list representation.
+\paragraph*{A Lower Bound for EIL} In the theorem below, we provide a lower bound on the time it takes for any algorithm to compute a $\beta$-approximation for the EIL problem given uniform node sampling and an adjacency list representation.
 Thus, we rule out the possibility of a sublinear time algorithm for the EIL problem for an arbitrary $\beta$.

 \begin{thm} Let $0 < \epsilon < \frac{1}{10 e}$, $\beta \le 1$ be given.
 Any randomized algorithm for EIL that returns a set of seed nodes with approximation ratio $\beta$, with probability at least $1 - \frac{1}{e} - \epsilon$, must have a runtime of at least $\frac{\beta (m + n)}{24 \min \{ k, 1/\beta \}}$. \end{thm}